vsch/flexmark-java/README.md

 Progress
 --------

+- YouTrack renderer added to allow rendering Markdown AST as YouTrack formatted text.
+Almost the same as JIRA but with a few differences.

 - JIRA renderer added to allow rendering Markdown AST as JIRA formatted text.

 - Parser is mature enough to be used as the parser in the Markdown Navigator plugin.
 Performance